ArnaudFB/ProjetInfo2A/README.md

 ```

 ## Third functionality:
-When looking for the most frequented Paris borough on a period of time, the user would input /fonctionnalite-3/?date_debut=date1&date_fin=date2 .
+When looking for the most frequented Paris borough on a period of time, the user would input /fonctionnalite-3/?date_debut=date1&date_fin=date2 after the root of the API.
 With the same variables as defined above.
 We recommand you use the doc available to automatically create your requests for the same reason explained above.

 The usage of the third functionality will be exactly as it is for fhe second functionality except that the user will have to change fonctionnalite-2 into fonctionnalite-3 in the request and the output will be an integer representing the Paris borough